Sydney west airport and lands

 The Western Sydney Aerotropolis is a land use planning package for the development of lands surrounding the Western Sydney Airport

+The location of the lands on the direct western boundary of Western Sydney Aiport is shown in the zoning plan extract above.
 The lands are directly adjacent to the runway being constucted for the Aiport.
 The lands are served by The Northern Road, Elizabeth Drive, and the new connecting roads such as Anton Road North, Adams Road and the M12 Motorway.

+The Western Sydney Aerotropolis is the land use town planning package involving re-zoning and development plans that applies to land around the airport and what will be known as the Western Parkland City.
 The Aerotropolis will become a thriving economic centre in Western Sydney.
 Benefiting from its proximity to the new airport, the Aerotropolis will contribute towards 200,000 new jobs in the Western Parkland City and become a high-skill jobs hub across aerospace and defence, manufacturing, healthcare, freight and logistics, agribusiness, education and research industries.

 The Western Sydney Aerotropolis has several planning documents that apply with the main ones being:• State Environmental Planning Policy (Precincts – Western Parkland City) 2021 – the Aerotropolis SEPP.• The Aerotropolis Precinct Plan.• The Western Sydney Aerotropolis DCP.